Get Our Insider to Property Damage Brochure

 Taking a Hands-On Approach to Each Case

 Car accident injuries can have severe repercussions in a person’s life.
 From the psychological impact to the physical pain and suffering, car accidents can be traumatic and overall life-changing.
-One of the most common injuries resulting from car accidents is neck injuries.
+One of the most common injuries resulting from car accidents is neck injury.
 People who are involved in a car accident – especially in rear-end collisions – can suffer from what is known as “whiplash.”
 Whiplash is a common neck injury associated with car crashes.

 While the results from this type of injury can be mild to some extent, in severe cases it can cause long-lasting distress and discomfort.
 If you were involved in a car accident and suffered a whiplash injury due to another’s fault, you could be entitled to receive compensation for your injuries.
 At Dewey, Ramsay & Hunt, P.A., we are a team of dedicated and knowledgeable attorneys bringing over three decades of hands-on experience.

 Learn more about your case by contacting our Charlotte personal injury attorney online or by phone at (704) 377-3737 for your free consultation.
 We’re not afraid to go up against insurance companies to defend your rights.

 What is a Whiplash Injury?